BANGAUTOGLASS

 Whether your insurance covers Mitsubishi Lancer Evolution door glass replacement depends on your specific policy and the coverage you carry.
 Comprehensive coverage — the optional portion of an auto policy that covers non-collision events like theft, vandalism, and debris strikes — typically applies to door glass damage in those scenarios.
 A deductible usually applies unless your policy includes zero-deductible glass coverage, which is a separate endorsement some insurers offer.

 The best approach is to contact your insurance provider directly to confirm your coverage before committing to out-of-pocket payment.
 If you haven't started that conversation yet, Bang AutoGlass can assist you through the claims process — walking you through the documentation and information typically needed so the process is straightforward.
-We don't file the claim on your behalf, but we can help make sure you're prepared when you call your insurer.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Price of Lancer Evo Door Glass Replacement?